Data model

 id int unsigned auto_increment

-identifier varchar(255) Process name
+name varchar(255) Process name

 description longtext Process description